MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/prog-guide/getproc05-code-samples.md

 ---
 # GetProc05 Code Samples

 Here are the code samples for the GetProc05 sample cmdlet.
-This `Get-Process` cmdlet is similar to the cmdlet described in [Adding Nonterminating Error Reporting to Your Cmdlet](../cmdlet/adding-non-terminating-error-reporting-to-your-cmdlet.md).
+This `Get-Process` cmdlet is similar to the cmdlet described in [Adding Non-terminating Error Reporting to Your Cmdlet][1].

 |Language|Topic|
 |--------------|-----------|